Real-Time Dam Levels

 Water Level Analysis

-Reservoir storage at Lake Brewster has reached critically low levels.
-Sitting at a mere 4.5% of its 154 GL total capacity, extreme conservation measures may be required.
+Water levels at Lake Brewster are alarmingly low.
+Currently at only 13.7% of its 154 GL capacity, the situation requires urgent monitoring.
 This critical shortage heavily impacts regional water security across New South Wales.

 Agricultural & Economic Significance